 How you translate your technical skills into useable information for a CEO to act upon is key.

 It is easy to say H&S personnel need to work on their presentation or communication skills, but the long term infrastructure isn’t there to support them.
 Martin had a coach and mentor early on in his H&S career, and he gave him the advice and navigation skills to develop and pursue his long term goals.

 To conclude, during the pandemic, we have seen an accelerated shift away from the traditional command-and-control leadership style, authoritative leadership detrimental to psychological safety to consultative and supportive leadership behaviours, which promote psychological safety and a positive team climate, the H&S leader has a leadership part to play in this.
 We never know how our impact affects the losses we prevent, so we must offer a return in other areas.
-Through your engagement, you can demonstrate (shadow of the leader) that the highest likelihood of H&S safety occurs when a team leader first creates a positive team climate, through frequent supportive and consultative actions, and then challenges their team; - without a foundation of positive climate, challenging behaviours have no significant effect.
+Through your engagement, you can demonstrate (Shadowing a leader) that the highest likelihood of H&S safety occurs when a team leader first creates a positive team climate, through frequent supportive and consultative actions, and then challenges their team; - without a foundation of positive climate, challenging behaviours have no significant effect.